1675 15 Kreuzer PCGS MS-63

 For details and population on this coin from PCGS, click on the serial number here: 50733923

 Description: This beautiful and rare 1675 15 Kreuzer is currently one of the finest examples graded by PCGS.
 It was minted during the reign of King Leopold I (June 9, 1640 –May 5, 1705), who was also known as the “Holy Roman Emperor” of the Austrian Hungarian empire.
-During the period this coin was made, coins like this were typically used for day-to-day transactions and precious few have survived in uncirculated condition, especially ones in near gem uncirculated condition.
+During the period this coin was made, coins like this were typically used for day-to-day transactions and precious few have survived in uncirculated condition, especially ones in choice uncirculated condition.
 During the reign of Leopold I, a lot of significant world events and wars took place which makes the story surrounding this coin truly amazing, so let’s dive in!

 Leopold I was nicknamed “The Hogmouth” as a result of a facial deformity that was a Habsburg family trait where he had an enlarged lower lip and protruding jaw.
 It is doubtful that anyone in his kingdom would dare call him that to his face, but the derogatory epithet has made its way down through history.
 To this day, coinage bearing his image are often referred to as Hogmouth type.